Want create site? With Free visual composer you can do it easy.

 • Review the Week 7 DCE Health History Assessment Rubric, provided in the Assignment submission area, for details on completing the Assignment.

-• Complete your documentation using the documentation template in your resources and submit it into your Assignment submission link below.
+• Once you submit your Documentation Notes to Shadow Health, make sure to add your documentation to the Documentation Note Template and submit it into your Assignment submission link below.

 • Complete the Code of Conduct Acknowledgement.